Let’s talk about lens time.

 I guess first we should say what it is.
 Lens time is your time in front of the camera lens.

-Now why is this important?
+Now, why is this important?
 Your a singer or dancer, not a marketing agent or a salesman.
 You want to do your craft.
 How much lens time and the quality of that lens time is how they decide who they sign to entertain.
 You are an investment.
-And although they seem nice and may have you thinking they are doing this because they like you, never lose sight of the fact that it takes money to do these things and it doesn’t grow on trees.
+And although they seem nice and may have you thinking they are doing this because they like you, never lose sight that it takes money to do these things and it doesn’t grow on trees.
 They will invest only in the good acts, the most entertaining.
 Lens time is how they measure you.
 The more they see your face and hear your voice, the more someone has invested in you.

-Everyone wants to be on a winning team
+Everyone wants to be on a winning team.

 This should act as a general guideline for you or your youngster.

-Let’s talk about acting
+Let’s talk about acting.

 Entertaining and Interviewing.

 When you are on stage entertaining, whether singing, dancing or juggling, the camera is your audience and is more so your audience than the people sitting in the seats in front of you.
 The people sitting in the audience will think you looked directly at them if you even glance in their direction.
 The camera is usually feeding screens behind you or to the sides of the stage.
 It may also be feeding a recorder or a broadcast system.
 When you are singing, the camera is your best friend.
 Sing to it, look affectionately at it, and smile whenever it goes with the context of your song.
 If it is a sad ballad, then look sorrowfully at it.
 The camera will help you create an emotional bond with your audience.
 A bond that lasts long after your song and event is over.
 Here is a wonderful example of a great lens technique.